beshu-tech/readonlyrest-docs/kibana-details/impersonation.md

 ## Use cases

-The impersonation feature is prepared for a ROR admin.
-It's not rather useful for users (at least not directly).
+The impersonation feature is intended for ROR administrators, rather than users.
 We can point out two the most obvious use cases when the admin could take advantage of the feature:

 #### Debugging users' problems:

-Let's imagine that some user has a problem with its ROR configuration (eg. the user doesn't has an access to some feature that was blocked at ROR's level by you, the admin).
-They are not able to clearly describe what the issue is (sounds familiar?).
-For the admin, it'd be better if they can see what the user sees.
+Let's imagine that some user has a problem with its ROR configuration (eg. the user doesn't have an access to some feature that was blocked at ROR's level by you, the admin).
+And they are not able to clearly describe what the issue is (sounds familiar?).
+As an administrator, it would be extremely beneficial if you could see what he user sees.
 Thanks to impersonation feature, an admin is allowed to impersonate the user and feel and see the same the user sees.

 #### Configuring a new user:

 When an admin configures a new user in ROR settings, they face two problems:

-1. `Won't the updated configuration break the production cluster?`
+1. `Will the updated configuration break the production cluster?`
 1. `How do I know that the new user is correctly configured?
-Do they have correct permissions?`
+Did I configure all their permission correctly??`

 Both of the problems can be solved using the ROR's impersonation.
-Thanks to the fact that the impersonation operates on different than production (main) settings, the admin can alter it without worries that their actions will break something and users won't be able to do their job.
+Thanks to the fact that the impersonation feature always uses its own test settings, that is completely independent from the main production settings, the admin can alter it without worries that their actions will break something and users won't be able to do their job.

 Admin can add the new user configuration without worries and then test it by impersonate the user.
 They can check if the user can log in without problems and if the user has access only to the Kibana's features the admin wanted to grant.
 When the admin is sure that everything is configured correctly, they can promote the settings (test) to production.